ironboy/lia-presentation/README.md

 * Name your functions, variables and parameters so that they can be easily understood.
 (With the exeception of parameter names for very short lambda like functions, where short code is easier to follow.)
 * At the start of each file write a short description as a [JavaDoc](https://www.oracle.com/technical-resources/articles/java/javadoc-tool.html) style comment with one bullet point per line (using "-" for bullets) - see how we've done it our files so far - follow that pattern!
 * **Never** have more than 50 lines of code in a single JS file!
 Refactor and split if that limit is reached!
 * Install and use the excellent VSC extension [Uncanny Cognitive Complexity](https://marketplace.visualstudio.com/items?itemName=Dabolus.uncanny-cognitive-complexity) to judge the complexity of each of your JS files.
-Try to keep things simple (below the measurement 10) - never go haywire (you **must** keep things below 20).
+Try to keep things simple, below the measurement 10, and never go haywire (you **must** keep things below 20).
 Keep Mr Incredible happy!
+(You can read [more about Cognitive Complexity here](https://www.baeldung.com/java-cognitive-complexity).)
 * Don't uses classes and OOP &ndash; this application is a bunch of JS functions and that is a *deliberate choice*.
 Much less cruft in this particular case, although OOP is a better fit in other cases...
 * *Note* that all *export*:s are automatically *imported* and made in to global variables in **_index.js**, so follow that convention and *don't* add *any* import statements in your files!
 * *Only* comment things that are really hard to understand even if you know JS. **And** things that are domain specific.